How To Set The Radio As Your Alarm With All Your Smart Devices

 Do you miss the days where you'd be woken up by your clock radio playing your favourite radio station?

-It turns out there's a lot of easy ways to set hit107 as your alarm on your smart devices.
+It turns out there's a lot of easy ways to set hit105 as your alarm on your smart devices.

-Click through to find out how to wake up with Bec & Cosi:
+Click through to find out how to wake up with Stav, Abby & Matt:

 iPhone